Diana Darrin: Career

 Darrin was working as a photographer in a nightclub when she was discovered.
 After that discovery she worked in summer stock theater in Connecticut and made films.

 Darrin, initially known as Theila Darin, spent the early years of her career appearing in several later Three Stooges films such as He Cooked His Goose, Shot in the Frontier, and A Merry Mix Up.

+She appeared in The Incredible Shrinking Man a 1957 film.

 Later appearances include a starring role in The Broken Land with Jack Nicholson, High School Confidential, Reform School Girls, and Slither.
 She appeared on several television series including Bonanza and McHale's Navy.

-Darrin's work as a singer included perorming in nightclubs and recording on the Virgo label.
+Darrin's work as a singer included performing in nightclubs and recording on the Virgo label.

 Personal life

 Darrin was engaged to David Marshall Williams, the inventor of the M1 carbine rifle; however, they never married.

 On October 3, 1964, Darrin married Norman R. Kurtzman, a Los Angeles hairdresser.